Updated April 2020

-Obus is proud to offer affordable, high quality garments to our customers while at the same time supporting local businesses and the Australian manufacturing industry, and social causes we believe in.
+Obus is proud to offer affordable, high quality garments to our customers while at the same time supporting local businesses, the Australian manufacturing industry, and social causes we believe in.

 Read on for more information about Obus’ manufacturing information, environmental and labour policies, and commitment to ethical clothing production.

 What you buy, and how long you wear it, impacts on the environment in multiple ways.
 Obus’ commitment to producing small runs of high-quality, well-made clothing that transcends seasonal fads is at the heart of our business model.
 Our Swap Shop is an annual ongoing initiative where we will exchange your pre-loved Obus for store credit!

 We are well known for our bold and original printed textiles, which are present in each collection.
 As technology in the digital textile printing space improves in leaps and bounds, we are increasingly turning to this process to produce our custom-designed fabrics, as it consumes less water than traditional screen printing and produces far less toxic waste water.
 Now our soft cotton jersey fabrics are the only textile that we are still screen printing on, but we are working hard and continually testing and sampling to find a digitally printed jersey that will match our quality standards and continue to feel super cosy and comfortable for you to wear.

 Each Obus collection is designed to ensure the most efficient use of fabric in the manufacturing of each piece, and we often produce small ranges of accessories from fabric offcuts.
 Most recently we have been making face masks from our leftover fabrics for people in our community to use during the COVID-19 crisis.
 We also strive to find creative uses for fabric offcuts from our Melbourne studio - such as our partnership with Tangentyere Artists - and have donated excess fabric rolls and yarn spools to community organisations such as ASRC and The Social Studio.
 We strive to ensure none of our clothing ends up in landfill, a problem that is commonly associated with clothing production and the fashion industry.